New York Liberty vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Liberty Season Stats

-- The Liberty have a top-five offense this year, ranking second-best in the league with 87.5 points per game.
-Defensively, they rank sixth with 81.3 points allowed per contest.
+- The Liberty own a top-five offense this year, ranking second-best in the league with 87.8 points per game.
+At the other end of the court, they rank fourth with 81.2 points allowed per contest.

-- New York is allowing 33.9 boards per game this year (fourth-ranked in WNBA), but it has shined by averaging 37.1 rebounds per game (second-best).
+- New York is playing well in terms of rebounding, as it ranks second-best in the league in rebounds (36.6 per game) and third-best in boards allowed (33.3 per contest).

-- The Liberty have been one of the top teams in the league when it comes to assists, as they are collecting 23.8 per game (best in WNBA).
+- The Liberty have been tallying plenty of assists in 2023, ranking best in the WNBA with 24.4 dimes per contest.

-- New York ranks second-worst in the WNBA with 11.8 forced turnovers per game.
-Meanwhile, it is averaging 14.0 turnovers per game (ninth-ranked in league).
+- New York ranks second-worst in the WNBA with 12.4 forced turnovers per game.
+Meanwhile, it is committing 14.1 turnovers per game (ninth-ranked in league).

-- In terms of three-point shooting, things are clicking for the Liberty, who are draining 10.3 three-pointers per game (best in WNBA) and shooting 38.1% from three-point land (best).
+- The Liberty are playing well when it comes to three-point shooting, as they rank best in the league in three-pointers (10.2 per game) and best in shooting percentage from beyond the arc (38.1%).

-- New York ranks sixth in the WNBA with 7.4 treys allowed per game this year.
-Meanwhile, it ranks ninth with a 36.1% shooting percentage allowed from beyond the arc.
+- New York, who ranks eighth in the league with 7.6 threes conceded per game, is allowing a 36.6% shooting percentage from downtown, which is third-worst in the WNBA.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.